jobo1111gmailcom/jobo1111gmailcom/README.md

 - 👋 Hi, I’m @jobo1111gmailcom
 - 👀 I’m interested in medical software
-- 🌱 I’m currently learning with completing www.medisentio.com software
+- 🌱 I’m currently learning / completing www.medisentio.com software
-- 💞️ I’m looking to collaborate on expanding reach of Medisentio with other languages / picturing diseases /
+- 💞️ I’m looking to collaborate on expanding reach of Medisentio with other languages / picturing diseases / feed back
 - 📫 How to reach me medisentio@gmail.com

 <!---